 Personal phone calls and texting are not permitted in the clinical area.
-Cell phones are to be off except on break and lunch periods and out of the direct client care area.
+Cell phones are to be turned off except on break and lunch periods and out of the direct client care area.
 Violations of this policy may result in dismissal for the day and being marked as absent.
 Clinical Instructors may, at their discretion and per clinical site policy, allow cell phones to be used to access reference materials in the clinical setting outside the direct client care area.

-Client phones may not be used by students.
-Clinical site phones may only be used in emergency situations with the express consent of the Clinical Instructor.
+- Patient/client phones may not be used by students for any personal reason - Clinical site phones may only be used in emergency situations with the express consent of the Clinical Instructor.